-The LT1373 develops a -2.45V reference ( $V{NFR}$ ) from the NFB pin to ground.
+The LT1372/LT1377 develops a -2.49V reference (V{NFR}) from the NFB pin to ground.
 Output voltage is set by connecting the NFB pin to an output resistor divider (Figure 2).
-The $-7\mu\text{A}$ NFB pin bias current ( $I{NFB}$ ) can cause output voltage errors and should not be ignored.
+The -30 μ A NFB pin bias current (I{NFB}) can cause output voltage errors and should not be ignored.
 This has been accounted for in the formula in Figure 2.
 The suggested value for R2 is 2.49k.
-The FB pin is normally left open for negative output applications.
-See Dual Polarity Output Voltage Sensing for limitations of FB pin loading when using the NFB pin.
+The FB pin is normally left open for negative output application.
+See Dual Polarity Output Voltage Sensing for limitatins on FB pin loading when using the NFB pin.